 Not every dog is the same in their nutritional needs.
 However, calculating their nutrient needs according to their weight is typically the most accurate way to go.
-Adult dogs will need about 120 milligrams of calcium per each kilogram of weight.
+Adult dogs will need about 120 milligrams of calcium per kilogram of weight.

 If you have a puppy, they need more than double this amount.
 Feed them about 320 milligrams of calcium for each kilogram of body weight.
 If your adult pup is pregnant, ask your vet how much they will need, since calcium is quickly lost during pregnancy and nursing.

 If you or your vet determine that your pup needs more calcium, then it is best to give it to them naturally than to feed them supplements.
 Keep reading to see our list of seven natural sources of calcium that you can easily add to their diet to increase their calcium levels.

 Knowing what to look for in a dog that could be experiencing calcium deficiency can help you protect them in the future.
 Symptoms of calcium deficiency include:

 - Muscle tremors and twitching